bflaven/assets-for-Zambia-training/8_using_gitflow/README.md

 **A quick presentation with screen captures of the GitFlow Workflow managed by SourceTree.
 A best practice whether you develop a WordPress plugin or need to version a final document.**

 ### Requirements
-**It is better to have an Active Agile Board (Trello) to link the PO User Story's Ticket Number with estimated PO's business value and charged in complexity by Dev team.
-The ticket number will be primary key or the linkage between featured Branch and Product's feature.**
+- **It is better to have an Active Agile Board (Trello) to link the PO User Story's Ticket Number with estimated PO's business value and charged in complexity by Dev team. :)**

+- **The ticket number will be primary key or the linkage between Dev's featured Branches and PO's Products features.**

 **<a href="#1_gitflow">1.
 Intro** &#8595;</a><br>